qala-io/java-course/README.md

 Java Professionals Course
 -----------------

 Welcome to a self paced course for Java Engineers.
-It's created for engineers who already have some experience but don't understand how the code that they copy-paste works.
-We'll learn how to build a balanced Test Pyramid to ensure quick and effective testing, how to troubleshoot different sorts of problems, how to efficiently build apps, etc.
+It's created for developers who already have some experience but don't understand how the code that they copy-paste works.
 It's for you if:

-- You've written at least 1 app with HTTP and DB (even if it's a pet project)
+- You've written at least 1 app with HTTP and DB
-- You use HTTP but you don't know what verbs are idempotent
+- You don't know which HTTP verbs are idempotent
-- You don't know what thread pools are and how to configure them
-- You use declarative transactions but don't know what AOP is
-- You work with DB but don't know what connection testing is
+- Configuration of your Thread/DB Pool is based on a guess
+- For you `@Transactional` is magic that hopefully works
-- You still write tests that use mocking frameworks
+- Most of your tests use mocking frameworks

 # What you should expect